Computed Tomography Angiography

 Heart and Stroke Foundation of Canada

 Coronary computed tomography angiography (CTA).
-Radiological Society of North America Radiology info website.
-Available at: http://www.radiologyinfo.org/en/info.cfm?pg=angiocoroct.
-Updated April 22, 2013.
-Accessed May 6, 2013.
+Radiology Info—Radiological Society of North America website.
+Available at: https://www.radiologyinfo.org/en/info.cfm?pg=angiocoroct.
+Updated July 21, 2016.
+Accessed March 1, 2018.

 Last reviewed March 2018 by EBSCO Medical Review Board Michael J. Fucci, DO, FACC